This is a recap of what went well, what we learned, and where we’re going after one year of travelling and writing Discover Discomfort.

 * On what I consult for — I help early-stage tech companies with international operations.
 I’m experienced at management, operations, analytics, finance, and engineering, and speak eight languages, so I’m good at it.

 Being Complimented by Strangers for Writing 200,000+ words & taking 2,000+ photos

 Something that surprised us slightly just how much we like writing and photographing.

 The joy was somewhat unexpected.
-I've always been "good at words", as Jo says, and she has got a keen eye for angles and composition.
+I’ve always been “good at words”, as my partner says, and she has got a keen eye for angles and composition.

 I’ve always been good at writing — for the business world.

 It started with growing up in an immigrant family.
 I regularly didn’t know words and expressions at school, so I had to spend extra time figuring them out, to make sure I was always, on balance, ahead.